 submitted all other documentation required under this Agreement. .

-CO-FUNDING

-Producer hereby [confirms that the amounts of co-funding set out in the Production Budget have been committed to the Production and that written confirmation from each co-funder has been received by it/acknowledges that co-funding targets are set out in both the Production Budget and Delivery Plan and Milestones and that such targets must have been reached by any relevant milestone date in order for any further payments by Hull 2017 after such relevant milestone date – amend as appropriate].

 MONITORING

 Producer shall throughout the Term provide Hull 2017 (and or its designees) with all information reasonably requested, and allow reasonable access to its premises or documentation relating to the Production, so as to enable Hull 2017 or its designees to (i) monitor the operation of the Production by Producer and the operation of this Agreement and (ii) undertake its own evaluation studies in order to inform Hull 2017 strategy development and delivery, from time to time.